harrySentinel/generative-ai/README.md

-# 🧠 Generative AI Projects & Notes
+# 🧠 Generative AI Projects

 Welcome to my Generative AI repository!
-This repo is a growing collection of projects, notes, and practical implementations that explore the power and possibilities of GenAI.
-From LLMs to AI agents, and chatbots to prompt engineering — this space is all about **learning by building**.
+This repo will include practical projects and learnings as I explore and build with modern GenAI tools.

 ---

-## 🚀 Projects Included
+## 🚀 Current Project

-### 1. 🤖 DSA Instructor Chatbot
+### 🤖 DSA Instructor Chatbot

-An intelligent chatbot trained to assist beginners with **Data Structures & Algorithms** concepts.
+A smart, beginner-friendly chatbot designed to explain **Data Structures & Algorithms** concepts using natural language.

-It can:
-- Explain DSA topics in simple language
-- Provide examples and beginner-friendly guidance
+**What it does:**
-- Answer common DSA questions
+- Answers DSA questions in a simple, clear way
-Tech Stack: `React`, `TypeScript`, `Gemini API`, `TTS`, `Node.js`, `Express`

-> 🎯 Goal: To make DSA learning accessible and conversational using GenAI.
+- Acts like an instructor to guide beginners

+**Tech Stack:**
+- 🧠 Gemini API (Google Generative AI)
+- ⚛️ React (Frontend)
+- 🌐 Node.js (Backend)

+> This is my first step into integrating GenAI into real-world use cases.

 ---

-### 2. 📚 Notes & Learnings
-A growing collection of:
+## 🧪 What’s Coming Next

+I'll be adding:
+- More GenAI mini-projects
-- My personal notes on Generative AI
+- My personal notes on GenAI concepts and prompt engineering
-- Key concepts and techniques
+- Experiments with AI agents and content tools

-- Prompt engineering experiments
-- Useful resources & blog links
+Stay tuned!

 ---

-### 3. 🧪 Upcoming Ideas
-- ✨ AI-powered blog/article generator
-- 🧞‍♂️ Multi-step reasoning agent using Inngest + Gemini + Neon DB
-- 🎙️ AI podcast generator with transcript-to-voice

----

-## 🛠️ Tech Stack
+## 🛠️ Setup Instructions

-- **Frontend:** React 18 + TypeScript + Tailwind CSS
-- **Backend:** Node.js, Express
-- **AI Models:** Gemini API (Google GenAI)
-- **Tools:** Inngest, NeonDB, Langchain, TTS (Text-to-Speech), etc.

----

-## 📦 How to Use

 1. Clone the repo
    ```bash